facebookresearch/LWE-benchmarking/README.md

 ### (TODO UPDATE) Using provided data for SALSA and CC attacks

-For all attacks, we have provided the LWE secrets used in the benchmark results of our paper: see data/secrets/TBD.
+For all attacks, we have provided the LWE secrets used in the benchmark results of our paper: see data/benchmark_paper_data/{setting}/{secret type}_secrets_h{min}_{max}/secret.npy.
 We highly recommend using these secrets to test new attacks on these same settings, since this ensures comparable results.
 In the sections below, we provide instructions on which flags to use in the attack scripts if you want to run them on these provided secrets (rather than generating new ones on the fly).

 For the SALSA and CC attacks, the preprocessing step is time and resource-intensive.
-Hence, we have provided preprocessed datasets for each of the 6 benchmark settings proposed in our paper.
-Each has been compressed down to 5GB, but when unzipped will require ~25GB.
+Hence, we have provided original LWE samples and preprocessed datasets for each of the 6 benchmark settings proposed in our paper.
+Each has been compressed.
 They are available at the following links:
 - (Kyber) $n=256, k=2,log_2 q = 12$:
 - (Kyber) $n=256, k=2,log_2 q = 28$:
 - (Kyber) $n=256, k=3, log_2 q = 35$:
-- (HE) $n=1024, log_2 q = 26$: https://dl.fbaipublicfiles.com/1024_26_omega10_rlwe_data_prefix.tar.gz
+- (HE) $n=1024, log_2 q = 26$ (5GB compressed --> 21GB uncompressed): https://dl.fbaipublicfiles.com/1024_26_omega10_rlwe_data_prefix.tar.gz
-- (HE) $n=1024, log_2 q = 29$: https://dl.fbaipublicfiles.com/1024_29_omega10_rlwe_data_prefix.tar.gz
+- (HE) $n=1024, log_2 q = 29$ (6 GB compressed --> 24 GB uncompressed): https://dl.fbaipublicfiles.com/1024_29_omega10_rlwe_data_prefix.tar.gz
-- (HE) $n=1024, log_2 q = 50$: https://dl.fbaipublicfiles.com/1024_50_omega10_rlwe_data_prefix.tar.gz
+- (HE) $n=1024, log_2 q = 50$ (18GB compressed --> 46GB uncompressed): https://dl.fbaipublicfiles.com/1024_50_omega10_rlwe_data_prefix.tar.gz

+When downloading these, make sure you place them in a place with enough storage.
+You can then tar -xvf and gunzip them to restore them to original format.
+If you want our attack pipeline to flow smoothly, you should either place these files directly in ./data/benchmark_paper_data/{appropriate folder} or symlink them to that directory.

+To create the full set of reduced LWE (A,b) pairs using the provided secrets and preprocessed data, DO X TODO TBD.

 ### Running the SALSA Attack
 Run the following scripts: